 In 1965, the Grateful Dead created a new form of “concert style” and subculture in San Francisco.
 This following, which some would call ‘cult-like,’ has flowed into American culture and all across the globe.
 From the Dead there followed bands like Phish, Widespread Panic, Moe., and many more jam-band offspring.
 Creating a ‘jam-band and festival’ scene around this world that has created its own marketplaces, barter and trade avenues, and on the road living expenses.
 For these latter examples, I feel that bitcoin would be an excellent addition to the festival circuit.

-The Dead finished its last shows this summer without Jerry Garcia but with the remaining members of the band.
-Front man for the band Phish, Trey Anastasio took Garcia’s role for the shows.
-The final concerts at Soldiers field in Chicago had crowds of over 61,000 dead heads and Phish fans in attendance.
+The Grateful Dead finished its last shows this summer without Jerry Garcia but with the remaining members of the band.
+Frontman for the band Phish, Trey Anastasio took Garcia’s role for the shows.
+The final concerts at Soldiers field in Chicago had crowds of over 61,000 deadheads and Phish fans in attendance.
 With Phish concerts and festivals comes a very large following of people.
 A very unique aspect of shows and jam band events is a giant market that forms around the entire parking lot.
-I believe Bitcoin could be of great use to these markets and followers.
+I believe bitcoin (BTC) could be of great use to these markets and followers.

 which can have upwards of over 100,000 people charities take place often.
 Charities such as the Waterwheel Foundation

 and more have shown what the festival circuit can do for certain causes.
 Bitcoin could tremendously advance these efforts.
 By having negligible fees charities could gain a lot more funding by cutting costs.